U.S. History

 Group Exam Re-take KP3

-Finish Lecture 4.3 Making of America
+Finish 4.3 Making of America

 Begin Lecture 4.4 Religious and Moral Reform

-Finish Lecture 4.4 Religious and Moral Reform-
+Continue Lecture 4.4 Religious and Moral Reform

 Begin How to HIPPO the Practice DBQ KP2